carrotly-technologies/carrotly-nest-cli/README.md

 # Install globally
 npm install -g carrotly-cli

-# Or use with npx
+# Or use with npx (recommended)
 npx carrotly-cli new my-project

+# You can also use yarn
+yarn global add carrotly-cli
+# Or with yarn dlx
+yarn dlx carrotly-cli new my-project
 ```

 ## Quick Start